 Public sentiment is divided about drug testing welfare recipients, but it’s not divided along party lines as much as other mainstream topics of political discussion.

 A surprising aspect is that the group that most likely supported drug testing welfare recipients were recovering drug addicts.
-Middle class workers that identified as Republican and Democrat supported drug tests for recipients on the basis of “if I have to be drug tested to work my job they should be drug tested to receive my taxes”.
+There was also a level of bi-partisan support on the basis of “if I have to be drug tested to work my job they should be drug tested to receive my taxes”.

 |Sentiment||Number of Votes|